Bermudo III of León: History

 Bermudo III was the son of Alfonso V of León by his first wife Elvira Menéndez.
 He succeeded to the throne of León in 1027.
 Bermudo married Jimena Sánchez, who was a daughter of King Sancho III of Pamplona.

-In 1029, Count García Sánchez of Castile was about to be married to Sancha of León, the elder sister of Bermudo, an arrangement apparently sanctioned by the king of Navarre, when the count was murdered in the city of León by the Velas, a party of Castilian nobles exiled from their own country, who had taken refuge in Leon.
-Leon and Navarre disputed the succession to the Countship of Castile thus left vacant.
+In 1029, Count García Sánchez of Castile was about to be married to Sancha of León, the elder sister of Bermudo, an arrangement apparently sanctioned by the king of Navarre, when the count was murdered in the city of León by the Velas, a party of Castilian nobles exiled from their own country, who had taken refuge in León.
+León and Navarre disputed the succession to the Countship of Castile thus left vacant.

 Sancho III of Pamplona was married to Muniadona, daughter of Sancho García of Castile, and sister to the murdered count.
 Sancho claimed the county of Castile in his wife's name and installed in it their son, Ferdinand, as the new count of Castile.
 He seized the borderlands between the Cea and the Pisuerga rivers, right above León's capital, long a bone of contention between León and Castile.
 In 1032 Sancho of Pamplona forced a marriage between his son, Fernando of Castile, and Sancha of León, and those lands went to Castile as part of her dowry.

 In 1034, Sancho wrested the city of León itself from his son-in-law, Bermudo, who retreated into Galicia.
 By the time Sancho died in 1035, the meseta north of the Duero was dominated by the Pyrenean pocket kingdom of Navarre.
 After Sancho's death, Bermudo III was immediately received back into León and soon began a campaign to recover the disputed territory between the Cea and Pisuerga from Castile and his brother-in-law Ferdinand.
 Bermudo III was killed at the Battle of Tamarón on 4 September 1037.
 Autopsy of his remains shows that he may have suffered death from infantry spears or pikes, after falling from his horse.

 Since the latter died without an heir, the kingdom of León now recognized Sancha and her husband as its rulers, and Ferdinand was anointed king in the royal city on 22 June 1038.

 The united realm of León and Castile, with its rimlands of Asturias and Galicia, would become the political center of the north Iberian Christian society.